Last Updated August, 2020

 It seemed that the Universe was trying to tell me something by sending different people along my way who had Couchsurfing experiences through hosting someone or being guests themselves.
 It kept giving me a nudge to register on the website, but I kept finding reasons why it wouldn’t work for Mark and me.

-Additionally, when we were getting perks on hotel rooms through our employer, staying in stranger’s home sounded crazy.
+Additionally, when we were getting perks on hotel rooms through our employer, staying in a stranger’s home sounded crazy.
 Why would we even consider that?
 We were too fancy-schmancy with our cheap hotel stays to sign up for anything else.

 Nevertheless, when you come to a point in life when one of your biggest dreams can come true in case you break the mould, then you’ll work hard on changing your thinking patterns and embracing ideas you were rejecting before.
 Especially if those ideas are worth spreading.